 • Nature's beauty: Poets frequently describe flowers to celebrate nature, using them to paint vivid images of the world around us.

-Symbolism in 19th Century Novels
+Symbolism in 19th century novels

 • Roses and Love: In many novels, roses are linked to romantic relationships, symbolising passion and desire.
 They often appear in scenes of love or courtship.